 My mom is, as far as I know, the inventor of this system.
 She's been doing this since the 1980's at least.

 1. In a new container of yogurt, make a "well" in the center by scooping out about 3 tablespoons or so.
 Yes, just go ahead and eat it.
 Then put the container back in the fridge to sit....

 2. ....and in a couple hours the "well" will fill with whey.
 Using a small ladle or spoon, remove the accumulated whey.
 Don't attempt to pour off the whey, as tipping the container can collapse the sides.
-(I put the whey in any leftover salad dressing or start a pot of grain to soak or set it out for the cats.)
+(I add this whey to my salad dressing bottle or start a pot of grain to soak or set it out for the cats.)